haveyoudebuggedit/debugged.it/content/blog/2020-10-08-ipvs-the-linux-load-balancer.md

 It's been part of the Linux kernel forever: IPVS, the IP Virtual Server.
 You'd be forgiven for now knowing about it, as it is unlikely to come across your radar unless you are in need of a high performance network load balancer.

+This article will explain the theory behind, and the practical operations of the IPVS load balancer included in the Linux kernel.

 IPVS is part of netfilter, the packet filtering and translation framework built into the Linux kernel.
 Netfilter is a vast topic to explain, so we won't go into any details here.
 Suffice it to say, IPVS is a very powerful load balancer that is in use, for example, in Kubernetes.

 ## A (tech) manager's overview